dtruong46me/dtruong46me/README.md

 ```
 ## Hi, I'm Dinh Truong 👋

-I'm a DSAI student at **Hanoi University of Science and Technology** with strong expertise in Machine Learning (ML), Deep Learning (DL), and Large Language Models (LLM).
-I've gained experience through various projects, particularly in Computer Vision and Natural Language Processing, and am continuously advancing my knowledge in Generative AI, Big Data, and MLOps.
+I'm a DSAI student at **Hanoi University of Science and Technology** with strong expertise in *Machine Learning*, *Deep Learning*, *Large Language Models*.
+I've gained experience through many complex projects, particularly in *CV*, *NLP*, *LLM*,...
+I am continuously advance my knowledge in Generative AI, Big Data, and MLOps.
 My goal is to become an expert in AI and Data Science.

 ### Frameworks: